- What is the Del Close Marathon?

 "Three Days of Peace, Love, and Improv Mania" - Brooklyn Vegan

-Festival Passes grant access to all DCM theaters throughout the festival (Friday - Sunday), except to individual ticketed shows at SVA Theatre and FIT Haft Auditorium (standby only).
+Festival Passes grant access to all DCM theaters throughout the festival (Friday - Sunday), except to individual ticketed shows at Signature Theatre and All Stars Project (access with wristband is standby only).
 Festival Passes include General Admission Pass Holders, Performer Pass Holders, Pre-Paid Performer Pass Holders, and Working (Volunteer) Pass Holders.

 There will be a standby line to get into individual ticketed shows (AKA premium shows) for people with Festival Passes.
 However, to guarantee entrance to premium shows, you must buy a ticket.
 Some of these shows will definitely sell out and the standby line of wristband pass holders will be let in on a first come first served basis.

-★If I am performing and my friends just want to see my show, do they still need to purchase a General Admission Pass?
+- If I am performing at another venue and my friends just want to see my show, do they still need to purchase a General Admission Pass?